-- Purchase Price 90% of the Company's volume-weighted average price ("VWAP") on each trading day during the five-trading-day pricing period, unless the lowest VWAP or closing bid price ("Market Price") on the trading day before settlement is lower, in which case the Purchase Price shall be the Market Price less \$.01. - Threshold Price The Company may specify a price below which it will not sell shares during the applicable five-trading-day pricing period.
-If the VWAP falls below the threshold price on any day(s) during the pricing period, such day(s) will be removed from the pricing period (and Ascendiant's investment amount will be reduced by 1/5 for each such day). - Maximum Draw 20% of the Company's total trading volume for the 10-trading-day period immediately preceding the applicable draw down, times the average VWAP during such period (but in no event more than \$100,000). - Minimum Draw None. - Minimum Time Between Draw Down Pricing Periods Three trading days. - Minimum Use of Facility The Company is not obligated to sell any shares of its common stock to Ascendiant during the Commitment Period.
+• Purchase Price - 90% of the Company's volume-weighted average price ("VWAP") on each trading day during the five-trading-day pricing period, unless the lowest VWAP or closing bid price ("Market Price") on the trading day before settlement is lower, in which case the Purchase Price shall be the Market Price less \$.01.

-- Commitment Fees 5% (\$150,000), payable in shares of Company common stock based on the following schedule: \$75,000 worth of restricted shares to be delivered at initial closing, \$25,000 worth of shares if and when the S-1 is declared effective, and \$25,000 worth of shares at 30 and 60 days).
-As of August 2, 2011, 358,696 shares of restricted common stock were issued for the \$75,000 in fees. - Other Fees and Expenses \$7,500 payable in cash or shares of common stock. - Indemnification Ascendiant is entitled to customary indemnification from the Company for any losses or liabilities it suffers as a result of any breach by the Company of any provisions of the Securities Purchase Agreement, or as a result of any lawsuit brought by any stockholder of the Company (except stockholders who are officers, directors or principal stockholders of the Company). - Conditions to Ascendiant's Obligation to Purchase Shares Trading in the Company's common stock must not be suspended by the SEC or other applicable trading market; the Company must not have experienced a material adverse effect; all liquidated damages and other amounts owing to Ascendiant must be paid in full; the Registration Statement must be effective with respect to Ascendiant's resale of all shares purchased under the equity drawdown facility; there must be a sufficient number of authorized but unissued shares of the Company's common stock; and the issuance must not cause Ascendiant to own more than 9.99% of the then outstanding shares of the Company's common stock. - Termination The Securities Purchase Agreement will terminate if the Company's common stock is not listed on one of several specified trading markets (which include the NYSE AMEX, OTC Bulletin Board and Pink Sheets, among others); if the Company files for protection from its creditors; or if the Registration Statement was not declared effective by the SEC by the date nine months following the date of the Securities Purchase Agreement. .
+- Threshold Price The Company may specify a price below which it will not sell shares during the applicable five-trading-day pricing period.
+If the VWAP falls below the threshold price on any day(s) during the pricing period, such day(s) will be removed from the pricing period (and Ascendiant's investment amount will be reduced by 1/5 for each such day). - Maximum Draw 20% of the Company's total trading volume for the 10-trading-day period immediately preceding the applicable draw down, times the average VWAP during such period (but in no event more than \$100,000). - Minimum Draw None. - Minimum Time Between Draw Down Pricing Periods Three trading days. - Minimum Use of Facility The Company is not obligated to sell any shares of its common stock to Ascendiant during the Commitment Period. - Commitment Fees 5% (\$150,000), payable in shares of Company common stock based on the following schedule: \$75,000 worth of restricted shares to be delivered at initial closing, \$25,000 worth of shares if and when the S-1 is declared effective, and \$25,000 worth of shares at 30 and 60 days).
+As of September 30, 2011, 1,141,119 shares of common stock were issued for \$100,000 in fees.
+On October 21, 2011 and November 18, 2011, an additional 312,500 shares were issued for \$50,000 in fees. - Other Fees and Expenses \$7,500 payable in cash or shares of common stock. - Indemnification Ascendiant is entitled to customary indemnification from the Company for any losses or liabilities it suffers as a result of any breach by the Company of any provisions of the Securities Purchase Agreement, or as a result of any lawsuit brought by any stockholder of the Company (except stockholders who are officers, directors or principal stockholders of the Company). - Conditions to Ascendiant's Obligation to Purchase Shares Trading in the Company's common stock must not be suspended by the SEC or other applicable trading market; the Company must not have experienced a material adverse effect; all liquidated damages and other amounts owing to Ascendiant must be paid in full; the Registration Statement must be effective with respect to Ascendiant's resale of all shares purchased under the equity drawdown facility; there must be a sufficient number of authorized but unissued shares of the Company's common stock; and the issuance must not cause Ascendiant to own more than 9.99% of the then outstanding shares of the Company's common stock. - Termination The Securities Purchase Agreement will terminate if the Company's common stock is not listed on one of several specified trading markets (which include the NYSE AMEX, OTC Bulletin Board and Pink Sheets, among others); if the Company files for protection from its creditors; or if the Registration Statement was not declared effective by the SEC by the date nine months following the date of the Securities Purchase Agreement.
 The Company may terminate the Securities Purchase Agreement with five days' notice.